 As a young child it caused no end of great excitement.
-My parents even tried using it as a subtle threat, (well, o.k., maybe not so subtle,) to make me better behaved, whispering to me as we crept ever nearer to the stern looking officers to sit still and keep quiet, otherwise they might haul me off.
+My parents even tried using it as a subtle threat, (well, o.k., maybe not so subtle,) to make me better behaved, whispering as we crept ever nearer to the stern looking officers to sit still and keep quiet.
 Of course, that only added to the frisson of excitement.

-This grim looking prison was originally constructed in the late 1840’s to house convicts brought to the island specifically to work on the new coastal defence scheme.
-These mammoth works included the building of the breakwaters, the Verne citadel and surrounding batteries.
-Prisoners were used as manpower in the quarries on Portland, painstakingly hewing its famous white stone free for their construction.
+Portland’s grim looking prison was originally constructed in the late 1840’s to house convicts brought to the island specifically to work on the new coastal defence scheme, included the building of the breakwaters, Verne citadel and surrounding batteries.
+Prisoners were used as manpower in the quarries, painstakingly hewing its famous white stone free for their construction.

 This was ‘hard labour,’ at its truest meaning.

 Nowadays that Victorian prison building has become the YOI, (Young Offenders Institute,) but in its time it held many a hardened and persistent criminal, political activists such as the ‘dreaded’ Fenians, and the usual mottly crew, many of whom had turned to crime out of financial necessity.

 Throughout the years of the prison’s history, there were many attempts at escapes, some succeeded, many didn’t.